Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 Green Zebra tomato

-When it comes to growing unusual tomato varieties for looks, this French heirloom variety hits the mark.
+When it comes to growing less usual tomato varieties for looks, this French heirloom variety hits the mark.

 I came across it in a gardening programme and was fascinated, so decided to try it out.
 And I wasn’t disappointed.